EmilioAndrade375/BioinformaticaEa/README.md

 * Iqtree (Program used for doing phylogenies).
 * FigTree (Designed as a graphical viewer of phylogenetic trees and as a program for producing publication-ready figures).

-## Note: Every programm you need on the Scripts forlder (Programs).
+## Note: Every programm you need is on the Scripts forlder (Programs).